London Blitz: Bomb Sight interactive map created

 Jisc programme manager Paola Marchionni said the project was "similar to a map sat-nav".

 She said: "The original Blitz maps have been scanned and geo-referenced thanks to the National Archive and testimonials from the BBC have been incorporated together with historical images from the Imperial War Museum to create an interactive teaching and learning resource."

 The website appeared to be experiencing problems due to high volumes of traffic earlier.

-On 29 December 1940, air raids targeted the City of London, leaving the square mile in flames.'Such bravery'
+On 29 December 1940, air raids targeted the City of London, leaving the square mile in flames.

 Bombs rained down on St Paul's Cathedral, which Prime Minister Winston Churchill said should be protected at all costs.

 Volunteer firewatchers patrolled the cathedral's corridors, using sandbags and water pumps to douse the flames.

 The cathedral was saved but many more buildings were lost.

 The Reverend Canon Mark Oakley, treasurer at St Paul's Cathedral, said although made of stone, the cathedral also had a large amount of timber.